Ant-Man and the Wasp: Quantumania: Post-production

 The film's mid-credits scene sees the introduction of the Council of Kangs, particularly Immortus, Rama-Tut, and Centurion.
 These variants, all portrayed by Majors, discuss how the Conqueror has been killed and that the Avengers are starting to infringe on the multiverse and what they have built.
-This leads to hundreds of other Kang variants filling an area, in a shot reminiscent of the Council's first appearance in comics in The Avengers #292.
-The post-credits scene is a scene from the second season of Loki, with Majors appearing as Victor Timely, a Kang variant, and Tom Hiddleston and Owen Wilson reprising their respective Loki roles of Loki and Mobius M. Mobius.
-The film's main-on-end title sequence was designed by Perception, who emulated the visuals of the Quantum Realm using fluid motion and microscopic chemical reactions.
+This leads to hundreds of other Kang variants filling an arena, in a shot reminiscent of the council's first appearance in comics in The Avengers #292 (June 1988).
+The post-credits scene is footage from the Loki season 2 episode "1893" (2023), with Majors appearing as Victor Timely, a Kang variant, and Tom Hiddleston and Owen Wilson reprising their respective Loki roles of Loki and Mobius M. Mobius.